bondeje/Partial/README.md

 # Partial
-An implementation of partials (see e.g. Python functools.partial) for the C language.
-Please see the known limitations before assuming this works.
+An implementation of partials (see e.g. Python functools.partial) for the C language as a high-level wrapper of [libffi](https://sourceware.org/libffi/) to account for all the ABIs.

+This does not use any of libffi's closure mechanisms because of the typical case of having to write a wrapper function for the closure calls.
+If using from an interpreted language, that makes sense, but since the target is C, this is adding a level of complexity not needed.

 This is very much in progress.
-It is tested for simple objects with arguments of types with sizes 1, 2, 4, 8, 12, and 16 on Windows with MinGW running GCC 8.1.

-Due to some differences in how `va_list`s are structured between linux and windows, this appears to only work for Windows.
+It is tested for basic numeric and character data running GCC 8.1 (Windows/MSYS2-MinGW64) and 9.4 (Linux/Ubuntu) using shared builds of libffi 3.4.4.

+Warning, that this will require some knowledge/distinction about the ABIs in use for the functions being wrapped in the partial, but for now, this uses the defaults for the target systems.

 ## Use

-Declary a `Partial` structure:
+Declare a `Partial` structure and a buffer:

 ```
 Partial partial_obj;
+unsigned char buffer[estimated buffer size to hold memory of input arguments];
 ```

-For any function that satisfies the limitations below, make 4 calls:
+For any function that satisfies the limitations below, make 3 calls:

 ```
-Partial(Partial * p, function pointer, unsigned char * buffer, size_t buffer_size, arg_type_0, arg_type_1, ..., arg_type_N); // 0 <= N <= 15...the numbers are the "indices" used below
+Partial_init(Partial * p, function pointer, char * format, unsigned char * buffer, size_t buffer_size, unsigned int flags)

 // bind pairs of values to function call. index specifies which argument is set and value is the corresponding value.
 PARTIAL_SENTINEL to end sequence
 Partial_bind(Partial * p, index_0, value_0, index_1, value_1, ..., PARTIAL_SENTINEL);

-// fill in non-bound values from left to right to use in call.
-Partial_fill(Partial * p, value, value, ..., PARTIAL_SENTINEL);

 // call the function.
 For output_type = `void` omit the LHS.
+// fill in non-bound values from left to right to use in call.
-output_type result = Partial_call(output_type, Partial * p, arg_type_0, arg_type_1, ..., arg_type_N);
+Partial_call(void * return_value, Partial * p, val_0, val_1, ...);
 ```

 ### Example